What You’ll Learn

 You guessed right.
 This is where database automation comes into play.

 There has to be a comprehensive database automation solution to overlook the code changes in real-time, while ensuring smooth management and shipping to the various stages of the development pipeline.
+When using database containers, ensure you’re integrating them with a comprehensive automation tool to manage changes, version control, and deployments in real time.
+This prevents manual errors and boosts efficiency.
 This is basically the backbone you require while implementing database containerization.

 Furthermore, release issues and database failures are not fully avoided with DB Containers.
 Developers need a comprehensive automation tool to manage database changes and versions.
 It is extremely crucial to apply all development changes and assess the database versions that the container is presenting.